tiko-4A00EZ62/2022-wk49-final-project-Minna-Nguyen/README.md

 POST    /api/expenses/                       add new expense

 PUT     /api/expense/7                       update certain expense using id to find it
 ```

-The ":x" is the variable used in the router path to
+The ":x" is a variable to be used in our code

 ### How to use this project (locally)